Sound Sync

 - UDP multicast can sometimes have issues with some Wifi routers, if you have issues, please try with a different Wifi

-Using a PC as source (PC audio to WLED)
+Using a Computer as source (PC audio to WLED)

 UDP Sound sync brought to you by @spedione on Discord.